DataSF/datasf.github.io/academy/_posts/2019-09-09-arcgis-pro.md

 ---
 title: ArcGIS Pro
 description: >-
-  Unleash the power of ArcGIS Pro!
+  Unleash the power of ArcGIS Pro!!
 This four-hour workshop is designed for both new GIS users and those who are familiar with Arc Map or QGIS.
 We will become familiar with core GIS functionality in ArcGIS Pro and explore the ease with which Pro accomplishes advanced geoprocessing functions and its efficient data